harnettd/qr-code/README-template.md

 ### What I learned

 In this challenge, I learned how to
-- use Google Fonts on a website
+- use Google Fonts on a webpage
 - select HTML elements using CSS class selectors
 - specify lengths in rem units.